Contemporary-Physicslab/TN2985/chapters/rules.md

 ### Experiment 2
 The second experiment will be done pairwise.
 There are five experiments in total of which one is to be chosen.
 You should enroll yourselves at BrightSpace for the preferred experiment.
 Note that we have only a limited number of equipment available and some of the groups will be quickly filled.

 Please prepare the experiments for which you enrolled.
 This saves valuable time during the scheduled hours.
 Preparation means that you read the chapter, carry out the assignments and start working on labjournal.

 **Determining the half-life of K-40**

 Two different methods are used to determine the half-life of K-40.
 The literature value is used to determine which method yields the best value.
 However, one should consider the trade offs as well!

 **Spectral lines of Sodium or Mercury**

 Spectral lines can be determined to identify atoms and molecules of distant stars.
 In this experiment you will determine the spectral lines of Sodium or Mercury using spectroscopy.

 **Boltzmann constant and electronic instruments**

 This experiment consist of two parts.
 You will determine the characteristics of a low pass filter and subsequently determine the Boltzmann constant (or vice versa).
 In the first part of the experiment you will use an oscilloscope and in the second part a digital multi meter.
 The experiments focus on using accurate instruments often used in physics labs (not allowed for students with a background in electronics).

-**Waterdroplet**
+**Water droplet**

-In this experiment you will investigate two aspects of a waterdroplet: the size and shape of waterdroplet and the drag coefficient.
+In this experiment you will investigate two aspects of a water droplet: the size and shape of water droplet and the drag coefficient.

 **Surface tension**